Waking up on a cold saturday morning, orange sky with a hint of pink, heaters cranked on full blast.

 Listen, the sound of bacon sizzling in the kitchen, the dead silence outside with the occasional passing car on the way to work is as chilling as the weather, all that can be heard is the sound of birds chirping in the trees, you feel cold, tired and unprepared for the day ahead.
 As you get out of bed you can feel the cold air grasp your skin until it is covered with goosebumps, bag packed with rugby gear, still covered in mud from last saturday.
 Hot shower, getting changed into a formal white shirt and tie, clean black dress shoes.
 You still feel cold with chills going up your spine as you feel nervous for the big day ahead.

 End of match.
+Nothing but pure excitement was on our minds.
+With the perseverance pulling through, crowd shocked.
 The sense of tiredness covering the pitch, the changing rooms covered in muddy rugby gear.
 All that can be heard are the echoing voices of men celebrating, the single UE boom speaker blasting in the background, the ride home exhausting.
 The sun slowly disappearing behind the mountains, your vision slowly fades away as you fall asleep.